AndrewBlackwell/AndrewBlackwell/README.md

-### Hi there 🦀 I'm Andrew!
+# Hey, I'm Andrew. 🏄🏻‍♂️
-- 🏯 I'm currently a full-time student studying Computer Science and Mathematics.
+- I'm a full-time student studying Computer Science and Mathematics.
-- 🏄🏻‍♂️ I’m learning C++ with a strong foundation in Java.
+- I’m currently learning C++ with a strong foundation in Java.